Golub Capital BDC, Inc. (NASDAQ:GBDC) Chairman Lawrence E. Golub Acquires 10,000 Shares

-Golub Capital BDC, Inc. (NASDAQ:GBDC) Chairman Lawrence E. Golub bought 10,000 shares of the stock in a transaction on Monday, June 14th.
-The stock was purchased at an average price of $15.60 per share, with a total value of $156,000.00.
+Golub Capital BDC, Inc. (NASDAQ:GBDC) Chairman Lawrence E. Golub purchased 10,000 shares of Golub Capital BDC stock in a transaction dated Thursday, July 15th.
+The stock was acquired at an average price of $15.96 per share, for a total transaction of $159,600.00.

 Lawrence E. Golub also recently made the following trade(s):

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 29th.
-Stockholders of record on Friday, June 11th were given a dividend of $0.29 per share.
-This represents a $1.16 dividend on an annualized basis and a dividend yield of 7.28%.
-The ex-dividend date of this dividend was Thursday, June 10th.
-Golub Capital BDC’s dividend payout ratio (DPR) is currently 95.08%.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, June 29th.
+Shareholders of record on Friday, June 11th were given a dividend of $0.29 per share.
+The ex-dividend date was Thursday, June 10th.
+This represents a $1.16 annualized dividend and a yield of 7.34%.
+Golub Capital BDC’s dividend payout ratio (DPR) is presently 95.08%.

-A number of brokerages have recently weighed in on GBDC.
-Zacks Investment Research lowered Golub Capital BDC from a “buy” rating to a “hold” rating in a report on Tuesday.
-TheStreet upgraded Golub Capital BDC from a “c+” rating to a “b-” rating in a research report on Tuesday, June 1st.
+Several research firms have commented on GBDC.
+TheStreet upgraded Golub Capital BDC from a “c+” rating to a “b-” rating in a report on Tuesday, June 1st.
+Zacks Investment Research downgraded Golub Capital BDC from a “buy” rating to a “hold” rating in a report on Tuesday, July 13th.

-Several institutional investors and hedge funds have recently bought and sold shares of GBDC.
-Quantbot Technologies LP acquired a new position in Golub Capital BDC in the 1st quarter valued at about $45,000.
-Sowell Financial Services LLC boosted its stake in shares of Golub Capital BDC by 4,015.7% during the 1st quarter.
-Sowell Financial Services LLC now owns 5,227 shares of the investment management company’s stock worth $81,000 after acquiring an additional 5,100 shares in the last quarter.
-Kings Point Capital Management purchased a new stake in shares of Golub Capital BDC during the 4th quarter worth approximately $97,000.
-Ancora Advisors LLC purchased a new stake in shares of Golub Capital BDC during the 4th quarter worth approximately $99,000.
-Finally, Global Wealth Management Investment Advisory Inc. lifted its stake in Golub Capital BDC by 13.9% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 7,378 shares of the investment management company’s stock valued at $108,000 after buying an additional 900 shares in the last quarter.
-Institutional investors and hedge funds own 42.83% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Quantbot Technologies LP bought a new stake in Golub Capital BDC during the 1st quarter valued at $45,000.
+Sowell Financial Services LLC boosted its position in Golub Capital BDC by 4,015.7% during the 1st quarter.
+Sowell Financial Services LLC now owns 5,227 shares of the investment management company’s stock valued at $81,000 after acquiring an additional 5,100 shares in the last quarter.
+Kings Point Capital Management bought a new stake in Golub Capital BDC during the 4th quarter valued at $97,000.
+Ancora Advisors LLC bought a new stake in Golub Capital BDC during the 4th quarter valued at $99,000.
+Finally, Global Wealth Management Investment Advisory Inc. boosted its position in Golub Capital BDC by 13.9% during the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 7,378 shares of the investment management company’s stock valued at $108,000 after acquiring an additional 900 shares in the last quarter.
+42.83% of the stock is currently owned by institutional investors and hedge funds.

 Golub Capital BDC, Inc is a business development company and operates as an externally managed closed-end non-diversified management investment company.
 It invests in debt and minority equity investments in middle-market companies that are, in most cases, sponsored by private equity investors.
 The company seeks to invest in the United States.